 On June 19, 2015, we filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate amount of \$150.0 million, which we refer to as the 2015 Shelf Registration Statement.
 On July 1, 2015, the 2015 Shelf Registration Statement was declared effective by the SEC.
-During the first quarter of 2016, we completed an offering of common stock utilizing the 2015 Shelf Registration Statement (see below).
+During the first quarter of 2016 and the third quarter of 2017, we completed offerings of common stock utilizing the 2015 Shelf Registration Statement (see below).
 In the future, we may periodically offer one or more of these securities in amounts, prices and terms to be announced when and if the securities are offered.
 At the time any of the securities covered by the 2015 Shelf Registration Statement are offered for sale, a prospectus supplement will be prepared and filed with the SEC containing specific information about the terms of any such offering.
+The 2015 Shelf Registration Statement will expire on July 1, 2018, and we currently plan to file a replacement universal shelf registration statement with the SEC prior to the expiration of the 2015 Shelf Registration Statement.